trueos/trueos-docs/trueos-handbook/using.rst

 no Plex account, create one at `plex.tv <https://www.plex.tv/>`_.
 The wizard provides a PIN code and an URL to enter the code.
 Once the PIN is entered, the wizard connects and signs you in.
 Now it is possible to search for and watch media.
-To exit Plex, click :guilabel:`<` then :guilabel:`Quit`.
+To exit Plex, click :guilabel:`<` and :guilabel:`Quit`.

 .. index:: usb automounter